Little Red Dots as Obscured Little Blue Dots: A Super-Eddington Unification Model: Extreme H EWs: blue SEDs vs. covering factor

 We fix the normalization $N_0$ by requiring that the angle-averaged probability of intercepting at least one cloud equals the global covering factor,

 where we have used symmetry about the mid-plane.
-In practice, for a chosen $\sigma_c$ we solve equation~(\ref{eq:Cblr_norm}) for $N_0$.
-For $\sigma_c=0.26$, the distribution is strongly equator-weighted, with a median near $80^\circ$, motivating our adoption of $i_{\rm BLR}=80^\circ$ for the incident SED in the {\sc Cloudy} calculations.
-Finally, we scale the {\sc Cloudy} line output by the global covering factor,
+In practice, for a given covering factor $C_{\rm BLR}$ and angular width $\sigma_{\rm BLR}$, Equation (\ref{eq:Cblr_norm}) is solved for $N_0$.
+For $\sigma_{\rm BLR}\lta 0.2$, the distribution is strongly equator-weighted, with a median intercepted inclination exceeding $80^\circ$.}

-where $f_{\rm line}(i_{\rm BLR})$ is the line flux predicted by {\sc Cloudy} per unit covering for the adopted cloud parameters and incident SED at $i_{\rm BLR}$.